mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 - New tools to control how much users can upload, both as a general user limit, or per file.

-  You can set this with the following options in your mediagoblin config file: `upload_limit` and `max_file_size`.
+  You can set this with the following options in your MediaGoblin config file: `upload_limit` and `max_file_size`.
 Both are integers in megabytes.